Become a Teacher, With Us

 This program may be more affordable than you think.

-- We provide a $20,000 stipend during the first year of the program, in addition to covering the cost of Johns Hopkins’ healthcare, books and materials for the master’s program, plus, room and board for Summer Institute.
+- We provide a minimum $28,000 stipend during the first year of the program, in addition to covering the cost of American University’s healthcare, books and materials for the master’s program, plus, room and board for Summer Institute.

-- You can put prior student loans into forbearance during the first two years of our program while you are in graduate school.
+- You may be eligible to put prior student loans into deferment during the first two years of our program while you are in graduate school.

 7. Will I make enough money once I graduate?
 What is my earning potential?